-Emotions are tricky sly and can be slippery when wet.
-If we’re not aware they can take over our internal landscape like kudzu that intensely roving green invasive weed that grows really fast and covers everything (look it up).
+Emotions are tricky and sly.
+If we’re not aware, they can take over our internal landscape like kudzu— that intensely roving green invasive weed that grows really fast and covers everything.

-Emotions can lurk in the shadows for decades and pop up in a moment while crossing the street and observing a woman slapping her child, all of a sudden you're blubbering on the way home in your car and when you arrive at the doorstep to your home you're not sure if you're going to blow the lock off and kill everything in sight with your shotgun or crawl on your hands and knees to your bedroom and never come out.
+Emotions can lurk in the shadows for decades and pop up in a moment while crossing the street and observing a woman slapping her child, all of a sudden you're crying on the way home in your car and when you arrive at the doorstep to your home you're not sure if you're going to blow the lock off and kill everything in sight or crawl on your hands and knees to your bedroom and never come out.

 We've also had the experience that “time heals all wounds” and I believe that’s partially true, time does give us emotional space and perspective, enough for us to calm down, get a grip on ourselves and come to some rational explanation for the thing that occurred, or we just put it into a very strong sturdy locked down box and never deal with it again.